Marie-Hélène Lefaucheux: French Resistance

 During World War II Pierre and Marie-Hélène Lefaucheux became important members of the French Resistance.
 Their apartment in Paris was a crossroads of the underground and headquarters for an organisation that prepared packages for political prisoners and their families.
 From Spring 1942, Lefaucheux was in contact with Yvonne Churn, who distributed books to prisons.
 They managed to establish a system of communication with Parisian inmates and relayed information to families of prisoners in secret detention facilities.
 Their system led to the creation of the Comité des œuvres sociales de la Résistance (COSOR).
 She served as Vice President of the Paris branch of the French Committee of National Liberation.
 Lefaucheux became the representative of the CMO Parisian Liberation Committee in March 1944.

 Pierre Lefaucheux was arrested by the SD in June 1944 and deported by train to Germany in August.
 Marie-Hélène followed the train on her bicycle to determine its destination.
 She followed him to Bar-le-Duc, hoping to get him released under the Nordling agreements.
 She later learned that her husband was imprisoned at the Buchenwald concentration camp and arranged to meet the head of the Gestapo in Metz.
 She convinced him to transfer Pierre to Metz.
 He was abandoned when the city was deserted due to the advancing allied front and the two were reunited in early September.

-Following the war, she was awarded with the National Order of the Legion of Honour, the Croix de Guerre and the Médaille de la Résistance with officer's rosette.
+Following the war, she was awarded the National Order of the Legion of Honour, the Croix de Guerre and the Médaille de la Résistance with officer's rosette.
 Her husband went on to become Chair of the vehicle manufacturer Renault.